-In relation to the jellyfish phase, they are usually small (between 0.5 and 6 cm) and not very striking, hence they are probably the least known group of Cnidarians.
-Jellyfish are characterized by having 4 tentacles or multiples of 4, with which they are able to capture their food, beeing even small fishes.
-It should also be noted that they may have ocelli on the top of the bell, allowing them to have some notion of the brightness of the environment.
+In relation to the jellyfish phase, they are usually small (between 0.5 and 6 cm) and inconspicuous, which is probably why they are the least known group of cnidarians.
+Jellyfish are characterized by having 4 tentacles or multiples of 4, with which they are able to capture their food, which can even be small fish.
+The edge of the jellyfish has a fold called veil.
+It is also noteworthy that they may have ocelli on the upper part of the bell, which allow them to have some notion of the brightness of the environment.

 There are approximately 3,000 described species belonging to the Hydrozoa group, classified into 5 orders (Hydroida, Trachylinae, Siphonophora, Chondrophora and Actinulida).
 The majority of Hydrozoans are marine species, although it is the only group of cnidarians in which it is possible to find freshwater species, such as hydras.